Zen Spot #19 — Mindfulness, meditation and talking to me February 23, 2018 00:05

 Post no bills

-I parked my car on the sidewalk.
-Yes, the sidewalk.
-Hobbled across the street, leaned against the wall in the same way I lean against every urban wall.
+I parked my car on the opposite sidewalk, hobbled across the street and leaned against the wall in the same way I lean against every wall.
 Listening for sirens, I heard none in a city where, if you listen, they are constant.
-The tinkle of glasses being placed in a commercial dishwasher coming from an open door at the back of a restaurant replaced sirens.
+The tinkle of glasses being placed in a commercial dishwasher replaced sirens.White noise filled the rest of the site.

 Seeking mindfulness below a small plastered crime.